Ask Experts Questions for FREE Help!

 I have several "disabilites" for which I seek various forms of outside help.
 Any one of them could have set up similar circumstances with my family had I sought their help.
 My family has money and it was often offered but always with strings attached.
 Even without the money complicating it, I found it was impossible to have a relationship with either my father or sister that wasn't codependent at their end.
 It eventually caused complete estrangement between us since there simply wasn't much left to say to each other once I learned how not to play the game.

 Even from friends I have known, sometimes help isn't very helpful.
-I have changed a lot over the years (from therapy) and had to let go of friends who simply couldn't accomodate the changes from me -- they don't call that marvelous book "Courage To Heal" for a flimsy reason!
+I have changed a lot over the years (from therapy) and had to let go of friends who simply couldn't accommodate the changes from me -- they don't call that marvelous book "Courage To Heal" for a flimsy reason!
 There are reasons people come and go in our lives and I have learned to appreciate them all, whether they stay a while or not.

 You are faced with some challenges here, no doubt about that.
 Is the therapy you mention physical or psychological?
 If the latter, what does your therapist say about the codependency issues you raise here?